Required Licenses

 Insurance Requirements

-- General Liability Insurance: Coverage typically starts at $1 million per occurrence, protecting against claims of bodily injury or property damage.
+- General Liability Insurance: Coverage of at least $1 million per occurrence to protect against claims of bodily injury or property damage.

-- Workers' Compensation Insurance: Required for any business with employees, providing coverage for work-related injuries or illnesses.
+- Workers' Compensation Insurance: Required for businesses with employees; provides coverage for work-related injuries or illnesses.

 Training Certifications